 The experiments reported in Michotte's book were not conducted in accordance with present-day understanding of methodological rigour.
 In many experiments the only participants were Michotte alone or Michotte and two experienced and knowledgeable colleagues.
 In a few, a sample of naive observers took part, but the reports are short on information about the participants, the instructions given to them, and data recording.
 There is no statistical analysis.
 In some experiments (such as the delay experiment) there are reports of percentages of observations falling into one category or another, but that is all.
 Michotte's preferred approach was experimental phenomenology: the aim was to capture the qualitative features of perception and, in some experiments, how those features varied with stimulus conditions, the ultimate goal being to construct a theoretical account of the perceptual structure of phenomenal causality.
 Using an experienced observer was considered a more fruitful means of achieving that goal.
 Without meaning to denigrate experimental phenomenology, replication with a large sample of naive participants would be desirable.

 Most of the stimuli were created using an ingenious mechanical apparatus involving paper discs mounted on a rotating spindle.
-The "objects" were thick lines painted on the discs, and they appeared as rectangles to the observer because a screen was interposed in front of the discs, with a narrow slit in the screen revealing to the observer just a short segment of each line, creating the appearance of small rectangular objects.
+The "objects" were thick lines painted on the discs, and they appeared as rectangles to the observer because a screen was interposed in front of the discs.
+A narrow slit in the screen revealed to the observer just a short segment of each line, creating the appearance of small rectangular objects.
 When the disc rotated, the objects appeared to move or stay still depending on how the line was painted on the disc.
 The slit formed a visible track along which the objects appeared to move.
 In other experiments a cinematic projection method was used.
-The present research d computer technology will be used instead of Michotte's apparatus.
+The present research used computer technology instead of Michotte's apparatus.
 Most studies since Michotte have used computer presentation and the launching effect clearly does occur with that technology.
-It is possible that technological differences could affect the results; this issue is addressed in the general discussion in light of the results when they are known.
+It is possible that technological differences could affect the results; this issue is addressed in the general discussion in light of the results.

 In visual appearance, the stimuli and manipulations were as similar as possible to those used by Michotte.
 The object that moved first in the stimulus for the launching effect was a black square and the other object was a red square and those features were retained, except where object shape was manipulated.
 The standard size of object used by Michotte (with the rotating disc method) was 5 mm square.
 A larger size of 12.4 mm (40 pixels) was used in the present research, except where object size itself was a manipulated variable.
 There was no visible slit or track: the objects moved in an otherwise plain white frame on the computer screen.
 The viewing distance reported for the basic launching effect experiment was 1.5 metres and that was retained.
 In keeping with Michotte's method, movement of the heads of observers was not restricted.